-B.A., Miami University;
+B.A., Heidelberg University;

 The Office of Campus Involvement (OCI) seeks to engage, inspire, and empower the students and student leaders of Hiram College.
 OCI strives to provide opportunities for students to get involved and find their place in the Hiram community.
 OCI supports many aspects of campus life including student organizations, leadership development, and major event programming.

 Hiram College has nearly 30 registered student clubs and organizations, including academic societies, cultural groups, sports clubs, political action, and special interest groups.
 These clubs and organizations provide students with endless opportunities to experience new activities, ideas and beliefs; to develop public speaking and leadership skills; and to meet and interact with other students, faculty, staff and community members who share similar interests.
 Serving as a resource, OCI assists students and student organizations in various areas related to program planning and organization development.
 The Director of Campus Involvement & Diversity Programming also advises the Terrier Activities Board (TAB), a student-run organization that plans many events throughout the year.